 IDEP Activity Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The emergency response system on campus will be maintained by the University of Michigan Division of Public Safety & Security (DPSS) (24/7) for use by the public to report illegal dumping, spills or suspicious discharges at the University throughout the permit term.
 The number of calls received by the DPSS/EHS emergency response call system on potential discharges to the storm water system will be tracked for subsequent reporting.
 The number of incidents remedied as a result of these calls will also be tracked and reported annually.
-FY 2009-2010 (annual) ✓ > ~
+FY 2009-2010 (annual) < ✓ \

-• A total of 20 calls of outdoor incidents were reported via the UMPD/EHS-AA/EHS-D/EHS-F emergency response systems over the reporting period.
+• A total of 14 calls of outdoor incidents were reported via the UMPD/EHS-AA/EHS-D/EHS-F emergency response systems over the reporting period.
 Typically, the spilled materials were contained utilizing spill kits, cleaned up using absorbent materials, and removed for appropriate disposal by U-M's on-call Incident Response Team.
 Most response activities involved leaks and spills of automotive fluids (gasoline, hydraulic oil, transmission fluid, diesel, power steering fluid, brake fluid, antifreeze, and motor oil).

-• During this reporting period, UMAA personnel responded to approximately 77 indoor and outdoor incidents, including indoor flooding, vehicle leaks, small fires, blood, and other minor spills and leaks of materials.
+• During this reporting period, UMAA personnel responded to approximately 66 indoor and outdoor incidents, including indoor flooding, vehicle leaks, small fires, blood, and other minor spills and leaks of materials.
 Most of the spills were small, ranging from a few milliliters to a few gallons.
-Three (3) of the 20 outdoor incidents resulted in turbid water entering waters of the state as described in Section 1).b).
+Two (2) of the 12 outdoor incidents resulted in turbid water entering waters of the state as described in Section 1).b).
 These incidents were reported to EGLE as required and resolved appropriately.
+One (1) outdoor incident that UMAA personnel responded to was not believed to have originated from a U-M source nor did it discharge from a U-M outfall.
+However, EGLE was notified, as well as downstream MS4s, in order to communicate the incident and source tracking efforts.